Unit of study_

 JAZZ1022: Jazz History 2

-Jazz History 2 provides the student with a practical understanding of the Jazz styles developed, played and composed from the early 1930s to the late 1940s and the historical context in which it was created.
-The classes will be structured around the use of sound recordings, archival footage with group discussion/analysis and by practical application.
+Jazz History 2 provides the student with a theoretical and practical understanding of the Jazz styles developed, played and composed from the early 1930s to the late 1940s and the historical context in which it was created.
+The classes will be structured around the use of sound recordings, archival footage with lectures combined group discussion/analysis.
 Students will be expected to be able to recognise, write about and discuss the major musical contributors of this period and their music, the cultural and socio-economic influences upon and of this music.
 Aural examinations will be of the 'Blindfold Test' variety.
-Students will transcribe notable performances from recordings and will direct ensemble performances of these.
-A listening list, reading list, video links and audio examples will be provided.
+A listening list, suggested reading and research resources, video links and audio examples will be provided.

 Academic unit Jazz